+To protect your home from fire you need to know the hazards around you and the fire prevention methods you can put in place.
 If a fire starts in the home and you are not aware, the fire could spread very quickly and potentially be fatal.

 Make sure that you fully extinguish your cigarette before leaving it.
 The lit cigarette could set fire to the furniture or anything in the bin you previously have disposed of.
 Don’t smoke in bed, especially after drinking alcohol, a bedroom fire can spread very quickly and suddenly.
 Keep cigarettes, matches and lighters well out of the way of children to avoid similar accidents occurring.

 Ask smokers to smoke outside and a good distance away from the building.
 Have a sturdy deep ashtray outside for discarded cigarettes.

 It is important before attempting to tackle a small fire that you know which extinguisher to use.
 An extinguisher that is used on the wrong type of fire could be ineffective or potentially make things worse.
 Read more here.

 We’ve put together a step-by-step guide to prepare individuals who require a face fit test for their respiratory protective equipment so you they exactly what to expect.